Efinity (EFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Efinity Historical Price

-According to the latest data gathered on Efinity live price page, the current price of Efinity is 0.126434USD.
-The circulating supply of Efinity(EFI) is 86.92M EFI , giving it a market capitalization of $10.99M.
+According to the latest data gathered on Efinity live price page, the current price of Efinity is 0.157165USD.
+The circulating supply of Efinity(EFI) is 86.92M EFI , giving it a market capitalization of $13.66M.

 The Efinity Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.